uviclibraries/genai-notebooklm/7-k-12-educators.md

 > **Important:** Always review any lesson plan or student-facing material NotebookLM generates before using it.
 Check for factual accuracy, age-appropriateness, and alignment with your actual curriculum outcomes.
 NotebookLM does not know your students, your school context, or your specific curriculum documents unless you upload them.

----
+{: .step}

-## 4. Bringing your own classroom texts
+Step 5 - Bringing your own classroom texts
+{: .label .label-step}

 The real power of this approach is using texts from your own teaching.
 Try replacing the Three Little Pigs documents with: